How Luxury Brands Are Rebuilding CRM With AI

 The old CRM Manager ran campaigns.
 Segmentation, targeting, email cadences, performance reporting.
 The tools were Salesforce, marketing automation, a CDP if the brand invested in one.

-AI literacy is becoming a baseline expectation.
-Not the ability to build models, but the ability to evaluate AI outputs, set constraints, and make decisions about what should and should not be automated in a client relationship.
-Six months ago, the debate was whether to use AI in CRM at all.
-Now the question most CRM leads are asking is: what should the AI be allowed to do without checking with a human first?
+AI literacy is likely to become a baseline expectation — not the ability to build models, but the ability to evaluate AI outputs, set constraints, and decide what should and shouldn’t be automated in a client relationship.
+The debate is shifting from “should we use AI in CRM?” toward a harder question: what should the AI be allowed to do without checking with a human first?

-The people who built the first generation of CRM in luxury — who rolled out clienteling across stores, who understood the politics of data sharing between maisons and group — are the bridge between the CRM systems that exist today and the AI being layered on top.
+The people who built the first generation of CRM in luxury — who rolled out clienteling across stores, who understood the politics of data sharing between maisons and group — are likely the ones best positioned to guide what comes next.
 They know what the foundation looks like.
 They know where it is strong and where it is fragile.
-That knowledge matters more now than it did six months ago.
+As AI gets layered on top, that knowledge will matter more, not less.

 Want to go deeper?